 Going through a divorce can be stressful, time-consuming, and expensive.
 You are probably aware that you have to divide assets and property, but you may wonder what will happen to your debts.
 Will you be responsible for paying a debt that your ex-spouse owes?

 If you do not want to be responsible for your ex’s debt, you would have to contact the creditor and see if they will have your name taken off of the debt.
 This must happen before the courts start the distribution process.
-The courts typically see marital debt as shared regardless of whose name is on it or how the debt came about; but if the debt was made before the marriage, or if there is written proof from the creditor that you were removed from the account, it could alleviate your liability.
+The courts typically see marital debt as shared regardless of whose name is on it or how the debt came about.
+But if the debt was made before the marriage, or if there is written proof from the creditor that you were removed from the account, it could alleviate your liability.

 There have been situations where only the debt that was accumulated for family reasons, such as a new house or purchases for the family, was considered marital debt and everything else was not included.
 Every case is unique, and no matter what precautions you may take, it is smart to prepare yourself for the possibility that you will have to pay off a portion of the debt.

-How Is Debt Divided?
+How Is Debt Divided in Pennsylvania?

 - The duration of marriage